NY HUT (Highway Use Tax) Laws: Vehicle Status & Payment Requirements

 1. You register for an exemption.

 2. You make sure the vehicle is used for the exempt action ONLY.
-If the vehicle is used for an action not
+If the vehicle is used for an action not registered for, you must file a tax report.

 How much do you need to pay?